Bheem-singh-26/RxMVVM/README.md

 Modules:
 1. Issues: Displaying a list of firebase-ios-sdk issues to the user.
 Order by most-recently updated issue first
-2. Comments: All the comments should be shown on the screen for the selected issue
+2. Comments: Displaying all the comments for the selected issue

 UIBinding : Tableview binding with RX